chris-wood/chris-wood.github.io/_posts/2016-5-13-Native-PRNG.md

 # A Simple PRNG

-I wanted to keep the PRNG as simple and straight-forward to use as possibe.
+I wanted to keep the PRNG as simple and straight-forward to use as possible.
 To that end, its API consists of four core functions: two constructors (one without and one with a seed), a function to return a random 32-bit integer, and a function to fill a pre-allocated buffer with random bytes.
 I didn't add a function to re-seed the